Highlands County Teen Court

 Teen Court courtroom rules Teen Court volunteer dress code

 Teen Court Sessions Schedule 2016-2017

 Teen Court Criteria

-It was hereby approved and accepted on the 9th day of January 2009 that the following charges may be directly diverted to the Highlands County Teen Court Diversionary Program upon approval by the State Attorney:
+It is hereby approved and accepted this the 23rd day of February, 2017 that the following charges may be directly diverted to the Highlands County Teen Court Diversionary Program upon approval by the State Attorney: